- Fulbright Awards

 Cultural Events & Activities

 A Fulbright Award is much more than a financial grant – it offers scholars the opportunity to have a transformative cultural and academic experience.
 Fulbright postgraduates in the UK are invited to participate in a wide range of events, and benefit from a variety of additional opportunities organised by the Fulbright Commission.
-An annual 3-day Orientation takes place in mid-September in London; a 4-day Fulbright Forum highlights a specific place or region of the UK each January (Bristol and Cardiff in 2013); and a farewell ‘End-cap’ weekend is planned around each 4th of July weekend (Edinburgh in 2013).
+An annual 3-day Orientation takes place in mid-September in London; a 4-day Fulbright Forum highlights a specific place or region of the UK each January (Belfast in 2015); and a farewell ‘End-cap’ weekend is planned around each 4th of July weekend (Stirling in 2015).

 European Fulbright Conferences

-Postgraduates are also invited to attend annual conferences hosted by several European Fulbright Commissions, including: the Seminar on the EU and NATO held in Belgium, the annual Fulbright Workshop held in Berlin, and/or the Fulbright Northern Ireland Interchanges Seminar.
+Postgraduates are also invited to attend annual conferences hosted by several European Fulbright Commissions, including: the Seminar on the EU and NATO held in Belgium and Luxembourg, and the annual Fulbright Workshop held in Berlin.

-During a Fulbright exchange, postgraduates are matched with a ‘Fulbright Twin’ – a British Fulbright grantee about to study in the US, and/or a mentor from a Fulbright alumni programme.
+During a Fulbright exchange, postgraduates are matched with a ‘Fulbright Friend’ – a mentor from a Fulbright alumni programme within their city or region.

 The benefits of the Fulbright network do not end upon departure from the UK – receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.
-Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the UK Fulbright alumni network.
-Alumni also remain connected to the Programme through on-going social and cultural events, volunteer opportunities, and mentoring schemes.
+Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the UK Fulbright Alumni Network.
+Alumni also remain connected to the Programme through on-going social and cultural events, volunteer opportunities, and mentoring schemes, including the recently launched Fulbright 1:1 Programme and our sister organisation The Sutton Trust.

 The Fulbright Awards Programme is looking not only for academic excellence, but also: